 The exact number of municipal waste landfills in the United States is not known.
 The 2023 US Greenhouse Gas Inventory estimates that there are between 1,300 and 1,700 operational municipal waste landfills in the country.
-120 EPA's Landfill Methane Outreach Program, which collects data on municipal landfills to encourage landfill gas recovery, counts 2,637 municipal landfills, including over 1,300 closed sites.
-121 However, reporting to LMOP is entirely voluntary and this is not an exhaustive list of landfills in the United States.
+119 EPA's Landfill Methane Outreach Program, which collects data on municipal landfills to encourage landfill gas recovery, counts 2,637 municipal landfills, including over 1,300 closed sites.
+120 However, reporting to LMOP is entirely voluntary and this is not an exhaustive list of landfills in the United States.
 EPA's Greenhouse Gas Reporting Program (GHGRP) database contains information for 1,127 municipal landfills that reported emissions in 2021.
-122
+121

 The analysis in this report primarily relies on the GHGRP, as this has the most comprehensive and up-to-date information on municipal landfill emissions.
 According to EPA regulations, all landfills that accepted waste on or after January 1, 1980 and generate more than 1,000 metric tons of methane before accounting for gas collection (soil oxidation from landfill cover is accounted for in this threshold) must report.
-123 Each landfill that meets the threshold is required to report basic facility information, such as location and year of waste acceptance, as well as annual waste-in-place, emissions factors, and gas collection systems, which is used to estimate greenhouse gas emissions from these landfills.
+Leach landfill that meets the threshold is required to report basic facility information, such as location and year of waste acceptance, as well as annual waste-in-place, emissions factors, and gas collection systems, which is used to estimate greenhouse gas emissions from these landfills.
 The GHGRP estimates that this covers about 92 percent of emissions from this industry.
-124
+Leach control of the control of the covers about 92 percent of emissions from this industry.